-I have noticed something since putting Gravel Grinder News up on the "inner-webs", and it has to do with what folks are naming their events.
+Gravel Grinder News up on the "inner-webs", and it has to do with what folks are naming their events.
 If you take a minute to look at the ride calendar their, you'll notice a lot of references to Paris-Roubaix.
 Not too many for other events like the Tour.

 Of course, "gravel grinding" and cobbles have a little bit in common in that you are dealing with rough stones, but the similarities end there.
 Heck, Trans Iowa garnered a comparison early on, not for the gravel roads, but for the completely dirt "B" Maintenance roads we inadvertently found and left in during our initial recon missions.
 Why?
 Dirt and cobbles have zero in common, right?
 Well, it isn't so much the roads, but the challenges they engender that make the comparisons work, I think.